wodecki/AI_markets/README.md

-# How do an AI landscape looks like at the moment?
+# This is how AI attracts money, people and places

 Andrzej Wodecki